harshi-saha/harshi-saha.github.io/_pages/teaching.md

 ---

-All experiences listed below are for courses offered at UCSD, under employment by the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/).
+All experiences listed below are for courses offered at the University of California San Diego.
+The data science courses [DSC] are under employment by the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/).
+The cognitive science course [COGS] is under employment by the [Cognitive Science Department](https://cogsci.ucsd.edu/).

 ---